2008 Washington Redskins season

-The 2008 season was the Washington Redskins' 77th in the National Football League and their first under head coach Jim Zorn.
+The 2008 season was the Washington Redskins' 77th in the National Football League (NFL) and their first under head coach Jim Zorn.

 They failed to improve upon their 9–7 record from 2007 and finished with an 8–8 record despite starting the season 6–2.
-In addition to their regular games with NFC East rivals, the Redskins played teams from the NFC West and AFC North as per the schedule rotation, and also played intraconference games against the Lions and the Saints based on divisional positions from 2007.
+In addition to their regular games with NFC East rivals, the Redskins played teams from the NFC West and AFC North as per the schedule rotation, and also played intraconference games against the Detroit Lions and the New Orleans Saints based on divisional positions from 2007.

 Offseason

-The 2008 offseason opened with the announcement on January 8, 2008 of the retirement of head coach Joe Gibbs.
+The 2008 offseason opened with the announcement on January 8, 2008, of the retirement of head coach Joe Gibbs.
 The Redskins immediately began a national search for a new head coach.
 On January 25, 2008, Jim Zorn was hired as offensive coordinator.
-The following day, Associate Head Coach Al Saunders and Assistant Head Coach Gregg Williams were fired and Greg Blache was named defensive coordinator.
+The following day, associate head coach Al Saunders and assistant head coach Gregg Williams were fired and Greg Blache was named defensive coordinator.
 On February 9, Jim Zorn was hired to be head coach.
 On February 15, Sherman Smith, the former running backs coach for the Tennessee Titans, was hired as an offensive coordinator.